Sanketwable/resume/README.md

 # Resume

-## Contains  HTML and CSS file for myresume
+## Contains  HTML and CSS file for my resume

 ## link=